Integral Chow rings of modular compactifications of $\mathcal{M}_{1,n\leq 6}$: The integral Chow ring of for every

 The difference between consecutive strata is isomorphic to $\Tail{S}$ for some $S$.
 As the pullback homomorphism $A^*(\Gcal_{1,n}^{sm})\to A^*(\Tail{S})$ is surjective by \Cref{lem:surjective_pullback}, we can apply \Cref{lm:strat} to deduce that

 Similarly, pick a total order on the set of partitions of $[n]$ by first reverse-ordering by numerical singularity level, and then by ordering in any way the partitions sharing the same numerical singularity level.
-This induces a total ordering on $Q$, hence a stratification on $\cup_{S\in Q}\Ell{S}$ where the strata are $\cup_{j\leq i}\Ell{S_j}$.
+This induces a stratification on $\cup_{S\notin Q}\Ell{S}$ where the strata are $\cup_{j\leq i}\Ell{S_j}$.

 The difference between consecutive strata is isomorphic to $\Ell{S}$ for some $S$.
 As the pullback homomorphism $A^*(\Gcal_{1,n}^{sm})\to A^*(\Ell{S})$ is surjective by \Cref{lm:pullback to ell sur}, we conclude by \Cref{lm:strat} that